Angola women's national football team: African Women's Championship/ Women's Africa Cup of Nations

-2007 All-Africa Games
+All-Africa Games

 Angola entered for the first time to the All-Africa Games Football tournament, in the qualifiers for the 2007 edition in Algeria.
 Their rival was South Africa.
 They won the first leg by 3–2 and lost the second by 4–0, ending with an aggregate of 6–3, thus being eliminated from the tournament.

+Angola failed to qualify to the 2011 All-Africa Games, celebrated in Mozambique, after losing in aggregate to Zimbabwe by 3–1, after drawing 1–1 and lose 2–0.
+Also these matches were the last matches that Angola played to the date.

-2008 Olympic Games
+Olympic Games qualifiers

 The Welwitschias debuted on the Olympic Games football tournament qualifiers in the edition of 2008 edition, celebrated in China PR.
 Angola's first rival was Tanzania, but it withdrew; thus Angola advanced by walkover.
 In the Second Round, Angola played against Ghana, losing both matches by 2–1 and 2–0, ending with an aggregate of 4–1.

-2010 African Women's Championship

-Again, the team entered the 2010 African Women's Championship/2011 FIFA Women's World Cup qualifiers in the CAF first round against Namibia and lost the First leg 2–1, leading 1–0 in the half-time, with goal of Irene Gonçalves at the 37 minutes.
-The Second leg was a 1–1 draw, when it was winning 1–0, again with a goal of Irene Gonçalves at the 51 minutes.
-Angola did not qualify for either both tournaments.

-2011 All-Africa Games

-Angola failed to qualify to the 2011 All-Africa Games, celebrated in Mozambique, after losing in aggregate to Zimbabwe by 3–1, after drawing 1–1 and lose 2–0.
-Also these matches were the last matches that Angola played to the date.